Advertising, Connected TV

 MNTN

-Here’s a great example of a TV commercial that we use to promote our own brand on Connected TV.
+Here’s a great example of a TV commercial that we use to promote our brand on Connected TV.
 Sure, having our Chief Creative Officer, Ryan Reynolds, in the ad certainly doesn’t hurt.
-But it’s the brevity of the message that really hits home.
+But it’s the brevity of the message that hits home.
 CTV is here, it changes television advertising forever, and it’s easy.
 Take a look!

 Rumpl